-Creamy mashed potatoes, comforting soups, hearty casseroles, and simple sandwiches can be festive.
-Just break out the linens and china!
+A non-traditional Christmas dinner can be fun!
+Comforting soups, hearty casseroles, international flavor profiles, and simple sandwiches can all be festive and fun.
+Just break out the linens and china if you want to be fancy!
 And the Christmas Cookies.

-Enjoy your favorite cozy suppers with less stress, less expense, and a whole lot of deliciousness.
+Enjoy an out-of-the-ordinary Christmas dinner with less stress, less expense, and a whole lot of deliciousness.

-Whether you choose Christmas comfort foods or stick with what you normally serve, there are several ways to make it easier:
+Whether you choose some non-traditional Christmas dinner ideas or stick with what you normally serve, there are several ways to make it easier: